Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Empirical Results

-\paragraph{Robustness and Inference} I confirm these results using alternative definitions of the final demand shocks.
-In particular, I propose an alternative instrument based on foreign government consumption, which I discuss in detail in Appendix \ref{app_empirics_s4}.
-The results are confirmed both qualitatively and qualitatively.
-Finally, I use the China Syndrome shocks from \cite{david2013china} and the federal spending shocks from \cite{aak} applied to the US data only and broadly confirm the pattern of upstream amplification of shocks in Appendix \ref{app_empirics_s4}.
+\paragraph{Robustness and Inference.} I confirm these results using alternative definitions of the final demand shocks.
+In particular, Appendix \ref{app_empirics_s4} confirms the findings using an alternative instrument based on foreign government consumption.
+Furthermore, earlier versions of this paper showed that the same results hold using the China Syndrome shocks from \cite{david2013china}, and the federal spending shocks from \cite{aak}.

 To assess the robustness of these results, I run an extensive set of additional checks, which I discuss in detail and report in Appendix \ref{robustnessappendix}.
-These include using the re-centred instrument proposed by \cite{borusyak2020non} to solve potential omitted variable bias; using an ordinal, rather than a cardinal, split of the upstreamness distribution; a more general model to estimate the demand shifters, allowing for supply side effects; using downstreamness as a potential source of heterogeneous effects; using deflated data to avoid confounding prices variation; using time-varying rather than time-invariant aggregation in the shift-share design; and controlling for past output following \cite{acemogluetal}.
+These include using the re-centred instrument proposed by \cite{borusyak2020non} to solve potential omitted variable bias and a more general model to estimate the demand shifters, allowing for supply-side effects.

-Lastly, note that absent any correction, the standard errors estimated in equation (\ref{cardinalreg}) tend to be overestimated, as pointed out by \cite{adao}.
-To circumvent this issue, I use the permutation inference suggested by \cite{adao}.
-Formally, I re-assign the shifters $\eta_{jt}$ 10000 times with replacement.
-For each permutation I estimate both equation (\ref{cardinalreg}) and its continuous interaction version: $\Delta\log Y_{it}^r=\beta_0+\beta_1 \hat\eta_{it}^r+\beta_2 U_{it-1}^r\hat\eta_{it}^r+\delta_{i}^r+\nu^r_{it}$.
-When testing the significantly positive slope of the curve in Figure \ref{margins_cardinal}, I find that the permutation p-value is 0.0004 (see Figures \ref{permutation_inference_card} and \ref{permutation_inference_cont}).
-I extensively discuss the problem of inference in Appendix \ref{app_empirics_s4}, including the exact standard error correction provided by \cite{adao}.